Photos from Nathan Robinson's Collection: (Click to enlarge)

 Cold Steel Grosse Messer

-15-16th Century — Central and Northern Europe
+Original: Central and Northern Europe 15-16th century

-This Grosse Messer (meaning "Big Knife") has a very sharp, heavy, wide blade with a single edge and a clipped point.
+This grosse messer (meaning "Big Knife") has a very sharp, heavy, wide blade with a single edge and a clipped point.
 The grip is fitted with rosewood scales covering its full tang.
 The guard and pommel are made of steel, blued to a grayish black color.
 A deep fuller extends halfway down the very sharp blade's length.

 See our hands-on review for more information on this sword.